-All positive controls are checked from the raw data before any processing (see "positive controls" section), including the potential exclusion of participants to respect them Excluded Pparticipants (i.e., dropouts, distribution outliers, positive controls exclusion) excluded this way will be not be replaced only if their exclusions result in a sample size below the planned threshold because of resource constraints (see Sampling plan section).
+Excluded participants (i.e., dropouts, distribution outliers, positive controls exclusion) will not be replaced because of resource constraints (see Sampling plan section).
 The study will stop recruiting after having 140 participants with complete data (i.e., all questionnaires filled).

-All results will be interpreted using frequentist statistics, with Bayes Factors against the null hypothesis (BF01) reported as a supplementary manner-information to support the eventual non-significant ull results.
-The BFs will be computed using the BayesFactor R package with default priors.
-Please refer to the package manual for details on the priors (https://cran.r-project.org/web/packages/BayesFactor/BayesFactor.pdf).
+All results will be interpreted using frequentist statistics, with Bayes Factors against the null hypothesis (BF01) reported as a supplementary information to support the eventual non-significant results.
+The BFs will be computed using the BayesFactor R package39 with default priors.
+Please refer to the package manual for details on the priors (https://cran.rproject.org/web/packages/BayesFactor/BayesFactor.pdf).